mitanshu7/mitanshu7.github.io/markdown/Project_Wishlist.md

   - Tailscale is mesh VPN that allows you to connect your individual devices and without relying on a central server.
   - KUAL is Kindle Unified Application Launcher which allows kindles to open apps in a seamless manner
   - If you can make Tailscale work with kindle, then you can sync your books over any network without needing aws to take care of it for you.
 (Send to Kindle feature)

+-  [ ] Create a fun and/or useful programming language